 Recorded Top Speed: 3,331.5 km/h or 2,070.1 mph

-YF-12 was a prototype interceptor aircraft developed by the Lockheed Corporation in the late 1950s and the early 60s for the U.S Air Forces.
-The aircraft was based on Lockheed A-12, an experimental spy plane developed as a “black” project.
+YF-12 was a prototype interceptor aircraft developed by the Lockheed Corporation in the late 1950s and the early 60s for the US Air Forces.
+The aircraft was based on the Lockheed A-12, an experimental spy plane developed as a “black” project.

-Unlike its precursor, the YF-12 was a two-seater aircraft and can carry a fire control radar along with multiple air-to-air missiles.
-The maximum airspeed achieved by the YF-12 on record is 3,331.5 km/h during a test flight on 1 May 1965, making YF-12 the fastest airplane in the world.
-However, it was soon surpassed by SR-71, another highly advanced military plane based on Lockheed A-12.
+Unlike its predecessor, the YF-12 was a two-seater aircraft capable of carrying a fire control radar and multiple air-to-air missiles.
+The YF-12 set a record for the maximum airspeed, reaching 3,331.5 km/h during a test flight on May 1, 1965, earning it the title of the fastest airplane in the world at that time.

 The YF-12 still holds the records for the fastest and heaviest crewed interceptor to date.